MetLife Life Insurance

 Financial standing A+ by A.M.
 Best

 If you’re wondering what company took over MetLife life insurance, remember, MetLife simply split into many smaller companies.
 Some policies are still sold under the MetLife name.

-We also offer free quotes directly on this page from life insurance companies that are comparable to MetLife.
+We also offer free individual policy quotes directly on this page from life insurance companies with coverage options that are comparable to MetLife.